UnlyEd/next-right-now/guides/analytics/use-amplitude.md

 ### Known limitations

-- Amplitude doesn't provide any backend-compatible API.
-    It's not an issue for NRN, and avoids sending multiple events due to SSR/CSR, but it could be a limitation depending on your businness needs.
+- ~~Amplitude doesn't provide any backend-compatible API.~~ ~~It's not an issue for NRN, and avoids sending multiple events due to SSR/CSR, but it could be a limitation depending on your business needs.~~
     See [https://github.com/amplitude/Amplitude-JavaScript/issues/164](https://github.com/amplitude/Amplitude-JavaScript/issues/164)
+    - They released [`Amplitude-Node`](https://github.com/amplitude/Amplitude-Node) since then.
+We haven't tried it and it's not used by NRN.

 ---